 Frequently Asked Questions on Blockchain for Remote Healthcare

 Blockchain operates on a decentralized network of nodes or computers.
 It is a database technology that allows records to be added in sequence to form a chain of records.
-Since all data blocks are linked, and require the permission of 51% of the network to change, it is very hard to tamper with blockchain records.
+Since all data blocks are linked and require the permission of 51% of the network to change, it is very hard to tamper with blockchain records.

 The main benefit is the added security of records that blockchain technology provides.
-Since records cannot be tampered with, they can be trusted more than any other form of digital record.
+Since records cannot be tampered with, they can be trusted more than any other form of a digital record.

 There are numerous solutions being developed for healthcare operations at the current time.
 These include blockchain-based medical records, drug supply automation, and automated prescription reordering.